jakelishman/qiskit-qasm2/docs/parse.rst

    in the paper version of ``qelib1.inc`` and ``delay`` all require a compatible declaration statement to be present within the OpenQASM 2 program, but Qiskit's additions are all marked as builtins since they are not actually present in any include file this parser sees.

+.. py:data:: QISKIT_CUSTOM_CLASSICAL

+   A tuple containing the extra `custom_classical` functions that Qiskit's built-in converters use beyond those specified by the paper.
+This is the three basic inverse trigonometric functions.

 On *all* the gates defined in Qiskit's version of ``qelib1.inc`` and the ``delay`` instruction, it does not matter how the gates are actually defined and used, Qiskit will always attempt to output